 Following implementation of the Iranian Nuclear Deal, when many European politicians continue to regard the Rouhani administration as moderate, Iran is still the nation that executes more people per capita than any other.
 Although the hope was that President Rouhani would be a potential source of internal reforms in the months and years to come, statistics showed that President Rouhani has overseen a total of approximately 2,500 executions during his three years in office.
-Human rights organisations have reported executions in recent weeks, pointing out that .
+Human rights organisations have reported executions in recent weeks, pointing out that 73 people were hanged in May.
 These were public hangings, viewed by young children.

 The Iranian regime maintains its commitment to plainly medieval values, while being praised for its “moderation”.
 Repressive measures against women and religious minorities continues, and Iran leads the world in executions of juvenile offenders.
 Public hangings include political prisoners convicted of “crimes” like “enmity against God”, which may consist of nothing more than donating money to media outlets linked to the opposition PMOI, or otherwise speaking out against the regime’s abuses.